 adoptable dog bios

 I volunteer for a local dog rescue that finds loving homes for senior dogs and dogs of seniors who can no longer care for a pet.
-I’m on the team that writes bios for adoptable dogs, and I love helping these sweet faces find a soft place to land.
+I’m on the team that creates bios for adoptable dogs.
+I love writing stories that help these sweet faces find a soft place to land.

 Here’s to Ophelia, lady of the lap, lover of treats and giver of sweet kisses.
 This mellow velcro doggie wants to be your steady companion, and she’s always at the ready for couch snuggles, car rides and short walks around the neighborhood.